openethereum/openethereum.github.io/Tutorial-Part-9.md

 ## Deploying a Contract

 For our penultimate trick, we will introduce the ability to not just use, but also deploy the contract from our fledgling dapp.
-Deploying a contract is very similar to any other kind of transaction; we use a slightly different API (`parity.bonds.deployContract`) in order to conveniently return us with a `Contract` object rather than just a transaction receipt as with the standard `parity.bonds.post` API.
+Deploying a contract is very similar to any other kind of transaction; we use a slightly different API (`bonds.deployContract`) in order to conveniently return us with a `Contract` object rather than just a transaction receipt as with the standard `bonds.post` API.

 There is backwards compatibility, so we can use the same `TransactionProgressBadge` in order to display the progress of the deployment transaction as it gets signed and confirmed.